keboola/connection-docs/manipulation/transformations/index.md

 ### Phases

-database.
+Phases in older projects allow multiple transformation steps to be run within a single workspace, for example, a single MySQL database.
 Multiple steps with the same input mapping (sharing data) might save a bit of processing time, but ultimately, everything is less clear and isolated.
 To save time, run multiple orchestration tasks in parallel instead.